Drey780822/LifestyleSurvey/README.md

 GitHub Pages: If sql-wasm.wasm fails to load (check Console for errors), host it externally (e.g., via a CDN) and update db.js’s locateFile path.

-🎥 Demo Video
-For the internship submission, record a 2–3 minute video demonstrating:

 Submitting a survey with valid and invalid inputs to show validation.
 Viewing results in results.html with all metrics displayed.